babylonlabs-io/covenant-emulator/docs/transfer-setup.md

 KeyringBackend = test
 ```

-## 5. Setting up the covenant signer

-Before proceeding, ensure you have completed the [Covenant Signer Setup](https://github.com/babylonlabs-io/covenant-signer/blob/main/docs/deployment.md#4-covenant-signer-setup).
-This involves deploying the Covenant Signer server, which is responsible for
-receiving unbonding transactions and returning them signed by the covenant
-emulator's key.

-## 6. Importing your keys from the prior setup
+## 5. Importing your keys from the prior setup

 At this stage, you should already have access to the Bitcoin node.
 If you need a
 refresher on setting up `bitcoind`, refer to the [setup guide](https://github.com/babylonlabs-io/covenant-signer/blob/main/docs/deployment.md#2-bitcoind-setup).